apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.4.0** - *unreleased*
+ - Display changes for `bl3-save-info` - introduced individual arguments to show more detailed information as-requested, instead of only having a global `-v`/`--verbose` option:
+   - Added `-i`/`--items` argument, to show inventory information
+   - Added `--fast-travel` argument, to show unlocked fast travel stations
- - Added `--all-challenges` option to `bl3-save-info`, to list all challenges in the save file and their statuses (note: this will be over 1.5k items!)
+   - Added `--all-challenges` argument, to list all challenges in the save file and their statuses (note: this will be over 1.5k items!)
+   - `-v`/`--verbose` now implies the three options above.
  - Added `--unfinish-nvhm` option to `bl3-save-edit`, to completely clear out any TVHM data and pretend that NVHM was never finished.

 **v1.3.1** - April 14, 2020
  - Bah, forgot a few more README tweaks about the JSON export/import